The benefits of work experience

 3. Support them during their placement

-Ask your child how their placement is going, and encourage them to dig in with tasks they enjoy.
+Ask your child how their placement is going, and encourage them to try harder with tasks they enjoy.
 Suggest that they make time to chat with people who are working in the type of job they've enjoyed shadowing.

 But what if your child isn't keen on the work placement that they have?